Streamlining Workflows | HPE

 The updated OSB UI was launched in late August 2019 & was well-recieved by devs across HPE.

-My final prototype directly informed the official redesign, which provided quick quality-of-life adjustments that supported agile developer workflows.
+My final prototype helped informed the official redesign, which provided quick quality-of-life adjustments that supported agile developer workflows.

 A step-by-step tutorial was shared alongside the updated UI, providing a quick way for devs to relearn & effectively incorporate the OSB API into their projects.